oscardelalanza/restaurant-page/README.md

 ### Run tests

-- no written tests yet
+- This project doesn't contain tests

 ### Deployment

 To start the local development server do the following

-- run the command `npm run dev`
+- Run the command `npm run dev`

 To build the project do the following

-- run the command `npm run build`
+- Run the command `npm run build`

 ## Authors